How to Start Improvising on the Piano: Five Creative Improvisation Exercises for Classical Pianists

 The truth is, you already have the tools—your technique, your ears, and your imagination.
 If you are a skilled pianist, your brain already has strong mental map of the instrument and you've developed a level of intuition regarding intervals, harmonies, and the feelings they create.
 Improvisation is simply a matter of tuning into your ideas, creativity, and emotions to express something that is uniquely yours in a language you already know.

-The following are five simple, yet powerful exercises designed to help you as a classically-trained pianist begin improvising from a place of confidence and curiosity.
+The following are five simple, yet powerful exercises designed to help you as a classically-trained pianist start improvising on the piano from a place of confidence and curiosity.

 1. Draw Inspiration from an Emotion, Color, or Natural Element